top of page

 16. Kent, Connecticut

-A peaceful escape with waterfalls, covered bridges, and scenic hikes.
+Kent offers a peaceful escape with waterfalls, covered bridges, and scenic hikes.
+It’s a perfect spot for nature lovers.

 17. Newburyport, Massachusetts